ZayedShanto/JS-Learn/README.md

 # JS-Learn

+# Contents
 [abcd](#js-statements)

 ## Output
 JS can display output in many ways.Some of them are:
-- ## innerHTML
+#### innerHTML
-  document.getElementById(id) method of JS can access HTML element. id attribute will the HTML element.
+-  document.getElementById(id) method of JS can access HTML element.
+-  id attribute will the HTML element.
 The innerHTML property defines the HTML content:

 #### Example

   ```js
   <p id="demo"></p>